 However, it must be borne in mind that an essay should not just be an account of the events that happened in chronological order.
-There should be a main focus to which all other details will relate back to.
+There should be the main focus to which all other details will relate.

 Personal Narrative Essay

 In a personal narrative essay, you use a specific event from your life as an illustration of a broader point or lesson.
 You can start with the actual event, but then bring in another perspective on what happened or how you felt.

 The purpose of a personal narrative essay is to allow you to share something about yourself with the reader.
 Personal narrative essays are particularly useful for showcasing your writing voice and personality.

 A personal statement can be factual, but it doesn’t have to be.
 It can also reveal something about you that isn’t readily apparent from the rest of your application.